 Poindexter spoke with The Inquirer about getting reacquainted with the city he grew up in, making traffic reports interesting even when not much is going on, and rejoining the KYW family where his father became an accomplished and well-respected newsman.

 It happens pretty often, actually.
 Which is a blessing.
 Oh, yeah, I do get some recognition.
 But it is really great.

 It really just warms my heart, just makes me feel so good to be continuing the legacy that he created.

-Well I always had it kind of in the back of my mind I wanted to pursue it because, in college, I did take a bit of journalism but I didn’t finish journalism.
-I finished with a English degree.
-So it was really kind of like I want to do it, but I wanted to kind of find my way.
+Well, I always had it kind of in the back of my mind I wanted to pursue it because, in college, I did take a bit of journalism but I didn’t finish journalism.
+I finished with an English degree.
+So it was really kind of like I wanted to do it, but I wanted to kind of find my way.